BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 Aquinas used logic to strengthen his belief system and not to question it.
 Note that postmodern thinkers argue that philosophers, who practiced metaphysics, did basically the same but in a more clever way.
 Famous is Nietzsche's suspicion of Kant's categorical imperative, which is, after all, categorical.
+Kant, however, pointed to the source of the problem which is not logic or rational thinking but a lack of empirical evidence; a lack of outwardness; of asking nature.

 From this perspective, one might say that conspiracists are in the business of doing metaphyics poorly.
 It is certainly the case that there are similarities in doing metaphysics and constructing a grand conspiratorial theory (or myth) that attempts to explain everything.
 And like Aquinas, theorists of a conspiracy try to establish a kind of system, synthesizing the world into one big theory.
 But there are also differences.
-Metaphysicians (as well as many religious texts) at least tried to be consistent, while conspiracy theorists are liberated from such limitations.
+Metaphysicians (as well as many religious texts) at least try to be consistent, while conspiracy theorists are liberated from such limitations.
 They openly replace rationality with mythology.
 By constructing and emphasizing mythological symbols, conspiracy theories provide a shortcut into our soul, psyche, mind, or the unconscious.
+They can switch seamlessly from one theory to another.

 Myths can be very dangerous.
-They misconstrue associations, destroy nuances and advance subconscious theses without a required burden of evidence.
+They misconstrue associations, destroy nuances and advance subconscious theses without the necessary burden of evidence.
 Instead of delivering arguments, they short-circuit the entire argumentative process.
 Myths do not make logical claims but significations {% cite barthes:1973 %}.
 For example, calling someone *a snake* is not a logical conclusion but signifies deceptive behaviour.